 The folks at California Walnuts contacted me about sampling some of their delicious nuts, and I was happy to take a bag off their hands and have a little fun.

-These walnuts are huge and fresh and delicious.
+The walnuts are huge, fresh, and delicious.
 And sooo good for you – all those good fatty acids and omega-3s.
-These would be delicious on a salad, or mixed into my Maple Pumpkin Spice or Banana Nut Bread Granola Bars.
-Or even into my Maple Nutty Granola.
+They would be delicious on a salad, or mixed into Maple Pumpkin Spice or Banana Nut Bread Granola Bars.
+Or even into Maple Nutty Granola.
 And I know we are talking healthy here, but heck, throw them in some Snowball Cookies.

-But as soon as I received these, I knew I wanted to make a new kind of granola.
+After receiving the sample, I knew I wanted to make a new kind of granola.
 One that would make the most of all the nutritional benefits of the walnuts, especially when combined them with every other superfood I could find in my pantry.
-You know, like chocolate (in the form of dark cocoa powder)…
+You know, like chocolate, in the form of dark cocoa powder.